raspishake/rsudp/docs/settings.rst

 .. warning::

     It is extremely important that you do not rely on this code to save life or property.
-    It is not a substitute for earthquake early warning (EEW) systems.
+    It is not a substitute for earthquake early warning (EEW), or state or local official communication and alert systems.

     Although this software can detect earthquakes and sudden motion events, Raspberry Shake makes no guarantee and provides no warranty in any way,